ys4i/M5stick-IMUtracker/pc_tools/README_AccDump.md

 # AccDump Tools

-PC-side utilities for extracting accelerometer logs from the M5Stick devices.
+PC-side utilities for extracting accelerometer/gyroscope logs from M5Stick and M5Stack Core2 devices.

 Note: Tools auto-detect baud from a fast-to-slow list ([1500000, 921600, 460800, 230400, 115200]).
 Use the latest firmware